mpv-player/mpv/DOCS/man/lua.rst

 LUA SCRIPTING
 =============

 mpv can load Lua scripts.
-Scripts in ``~/.mpv/lua/`` will be loaded on program start, or if passed to ``--lua``. mpv appends ``~/.mpv/lua`` to the end of lua's path so you can import them too.
-Since it's added to the end, don't name scripts you want to import the same as lua libraries because they will be overshadowed by them.
+Scripts passed to the ``--lua`` option, or found in the ``lua`` subdirectory of the mpv configuration directory (usually ``~/.config/mpv/lua/``) will be loaded on program start. mpv also appends the ``lua`` subdirectory to the end of Lua's path so you can import scripts from there too.
+Since it's added to the end, don't name scripts you want to import the same as Lua libraries because they will be overshadowed by them.

 mpv provides the built-in module ``mp``, which provides functions to send commands to the mpv core and to retrieve information about playback state, user